shapeshed/notes/README.md

 ## Usage

+Show help text

     notes help

-Show's help text
+Create a new note and opens it in whatever you have set for `$EDITOR`, or `vi` if not set.

     notes new note-name

-Creates a new note and opens it in whatever you have set for `$EDITOR`, or `vi` if not set.
+List the notes you've made

     notes list

-Lists the notes you've made
+Show the content of `note-name` in the terminal using `more`.

     notes show note-name

-Shows the content of `note-name` in the terminal using `more`.
+Delete `note-name`

     notes rm note-name

-Deletes `note-name`
+Edit `note-name`

     notes edit note-name

-Edit `note-name`
+Display the current version

     notes version

-Displays the current version
+Run git commands on the notes repository

     notes git

-Runs git commands on the notes repository